Patient education: Antibiotic-associated diarrhea caused by Clostridium difficile (Beyond the Basics)

 Supportive treatments for diarrhea — Diarrhea can cause a person to become dehydrated quickly, especially if it is severe.
 To avoid becoming dehydrated, several strategies are recommended.

 Drink adequate fluids — It is important to drink an adequate amount of fluids to counteract the loss of fluids from diarrhea.
 The fluids should contain water, salt, and sugar.
 The fluids used for sweat replacement (eg, Gatorade) are not optimal, although they may be sufficient for an adult with diarrhea who is not dehydrated and is otherwise healthy.
 Diluted fruit juices and flavored soft drinks along with saltine crackers and broths or soups may also be acceptable.
 Fluid replacement in children should be handled differently.
-(See "Patient information: Acute diarrhea in children (Beyond the Basics)".)
+(See "Patient education: Acute diarrhea in children (Beyond the Basics)".)

 One way to judge hydration is by observing the color of the urine and how frequently the person urinates.
 Normally, urine should be light yellow to nearly colorless.
 A person who is well hydrated normally passes urine every three to five hours.
 A person who urinates infrequently or has urine that is dark yellow should drink more fluids.